Hurryitup/jumbocode_bhi/members.md

-Aditya Hurry - switched to my branch to check if this works Julia Grace
+Aditya Hurry - switched to my branch to check if this works, second time Julia Grace
 Jenna Kubiak
 Adam Kercheval